Pressure Treated Sheds: Is it worth it?

 How long will Pressure Treated Wood last?

 In ideal conditions and if let wholly alone, without animal interaction, Pressure Treated would can last up to 40 years.
-For sheds however, it lasts for about 10-12 years on average after which point in returns back to a very similar state to non treated wood.
+For sheds in our climate however, it lasts for about 10-12 years on average, after which point in returns back to a very similar state to non treated wood.
 The difference in the time-frame is skewed by felt roofs.

 Felt roofs are the first thing to break down on almost any wooden shed.
 When they breakdown, water can lodge on the wood panel below causing them to become wet.
 It treated wood is consistently wet or damp, it’ll degrade (that’s one of the reasons why your shed is up on blocks).
 So while your sidewalls might look grand, they can be deteriorating from the roof down, hidden from view.
 If you keep an eye on the roof, or better again pop a steel roof on top, you should get considerably longer out of treated wood.